kurisu-na/3plus1--oryzasnp-extraction/README.md

 This script was made in part of my 3+1 Research project, to make a classifier using Indonesian rice phenotype data.

-This script assumes all acquired data are in the form of a *loooooooooooong* vertical list, and then stores the end product in CSV format so I can view it as a neat table.
+This script assumes all acquired data are in the form of a *loooooooooooong* vertical list, and then stores the end product in CSV format so you can view it as a neat table.

 The frontend script is `runscriptrun.py`. **Run that one, please.**